tetherless-world/ontology-engineering/oe2022/dog-breed-ontology/related_work.md

 - [The American Kennel Club Breed Selector Tool](https://www.akc.org/breed-selector-tool/) This tool asks 6 questions about desired dog characteristics and 7 about individual/household characteristics, then returns the top 5 breeds that match.
 - [Bow Wow Meow Breed Selector](https://www.selectadogbreed.com/) This tool asks 18 total questions, with the option to select multiple or no preferences on many questions.
 It returns the top 6 results, but does not give details on what characteristics do or do not match the user's input.
 - [IAMS Dog Breed Selector Quiz](https://www.iams.com/dog-breed-selector) This tool asks 13 questions and asks the user to rank which characteristics are most important to them.
 It shows only the top match with compatability percentages on various characteristics.
+It was the only one of the recommendation systems we looked at that did not ask about dog allergies in the household.

+There were some questions that other recommenders asked about that our system does not account for.
+Our system has no way to model an experienced vs inexperienced dog owner, and no way to model pets that are not cats and dogs.
+Other recommenders asked about level of experience in dog ownership and usually allowed for a catch-all category of pets such as 'other small mammal' or 'other small animal.'
+It was unclear what data was being used to categorize breeds as 'good for inexperienced owners' or 'good for small animal' so we did not include those categories.

+We ran an experiment to compare the results of our recommender with the other recommenders.
+We used the same situation for each:
+*Adopter already has a dog and multiple small children, one of whom is mildly allergic to dogs.
+They live in an apartment and don't have much time to clean, but is willing to give the dog basic obedience training.*
+We encoded this as the following characteristics that we wanted in a dog:
+- hypoallergenic
+- apartment friendly
+- low barking
+- stranger friendly
+- small or medium size (or extra small size when offered)
+- low shedding
+- low drooling
+- dog friendly
+- child friendly
+- playful/affectionate
+- trainable
+When the recommenders asked about preferences that are not included in the above description, no preference or the most neutral option was selected.
+The top results from each recommender were:
+- AKC Breed Selector: **Mastif**, extra large size, not hypoallergenic, very high shedding
+- BWM Breed Selector: **German Spitz**, not hypoallergenic, high shedding, high barking, not stranger friendly
+- IAMS Dog Breed Quiz: **Soft-Coated Wheaten Terrier**, slightly higher barking tendencies than desired, though the quiz did not ask about hypoallergenic status so we suspect it was coincidence that this dog meets that requirement
+- Find a Friend (Our System): **Coton de Tulear**, met all of the preferences (we wrote a custom SNAP SPARQL query since we do not have a proper UI)

 ## References